shallinris/wonderQ/README.md

 How would I go about scaling this system to meet high-volume requests?

-For larger scale production I would create a user object to save all users to the database and endpoints would be restricted to secured/registered users.
+For larger scale production I would create a user object used to save all users to the database and endpoints would be restricted to secured/registered users.
 Also, I might add a userId field to the message object in order to keep track of which user processed which message (and not delete unprocessed messages from the database).
-I might also add more meditada to the message obj (such as date and time consumed and subject of message)?
+I might also add more data to the message object (such as date and time consumed and subject of message).
 In terms of larger scale production I think it would be prudent to organize questions according to subject and allow researchers to search based on subject, and potentially, his/her expertise.